Lululemon’s First Mushroom Leather Gym Bag Is Here

 Barrel Duffle Bag 24L with Mylo, $328

-The first piece in the collection is the Barrel Duffle, crafted from a shell of 100% recycled nylon with a lining of 100% recycled polyester (and of course, fungi-friendly leather accents).
+The first piece in the collection is the Barrel Duffle, crafted from a shell of 100% recycled nylon with a lining of 100% recycled polyester — and, of course, the fungi-friendly leather accents.
 During a recent ski trip, I used it to house my performance layers and small pieces of gear.
 The moderate size makes for the perfect elevated gym or overnight bag, and it comes with a removable small pouch perfect for important items like keys, identification, and emergency snacks — and it can also be worn as a crossbody if you switch out the long shoulder strap.
+(The mini pouch inside can also be worn as a crossbody.)
 "The Barrel Duffle bag is the ultimate [for] weekday-to-weekend needs," says Wang.
 "It features multiple pockets, a removable interior pouch, unique slip pockets on either side of the barrel — and of course, the Mylo features."

-While the primary material of both the Barrel Duffle and the Yoga Mat Bag below is the recycled nylon, the Mylo accents really make it feel luxe.
-The fact that the trims are made from shrooms is blowing my mind, because the look and feel of it are truly on par with the real thing.
+While both the Barrel Duffle and the Yoga Mat Bag are primarily made of recycled nylon, the Mylo accents really make it feel luxe.
+The fact that the trims are made from shrooms is blowing my mind because the look and feel of it are truly on par with the real thing.
 Unless I got up close and personal and took a big 'ol sniff (which would be weird), I would've assumed it was genuine leather.
-(The mini pouch inside can also be worn as a crossbody if you switch out the long shoulder strap, BTW.)
-For $328, it's an investment purchase in every sense and looks like it; however, given the fact that it'll may very well be the last gym bag I ever use means a lot to me, since I make an effort to invest in products that will last me a long time-slash-forever.
+For $328, it's an investment purchase in every sense and looks like it; however, given the fact that it may very well be the last gym bag I ever use means a lot to me since I make an effort to invest in products that will last me a long time — and hopefully forever.

 Advertisement